 Step-by-Step Kefir Instructions

 The first step to making kefir is to find quality kefir grains.
 If you know anyone else who makes kefir, ask if you can have some grains to get started.
 Since healthy kefir grains multiply, most people who make kefir regularly have extra.
-Real organic kefir grains can also be found online from any reputable dealer such as The Kefir Store or The Village Green Marketplace.
+Real organic kefir grains can also be found online from any reputable dealer such as The Kefir Store.

 Follow the instructions below to make your own delicious and healthy kefir.